anitahx/printf/README.md

-reae file for printf collaboration project with Anitah NOW
+EAD for printf collaboration project with Anitah NOW